vluz/minipy_wasm/README.md

 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./certs/server.key -out ./certs/server.crt
 `
 Answer all the questions as you see fit
-The one important thing you'll need to fill out is the Common Name.
+The one important thing you'll need to fill out is the "Common Name"
-You'll want to set to your server's IP address or domain name.
+You'll want to set to your server's IP address or domain name

 Take note of the certificate password used